Grima04/mesa-turnip-kgsl/docs/egl.rst

 A driver _could_ implement all the other EGL API functions, but several of them are only needed for extensions, like ``eglSwapBuffersWithDamageEXT()``.
+See ``src/egl/main/egldriver.h`` to see which driver hooks are only required by extensions.

 Bootstrapping
 ~~~~~~~~~~~~~